ObsidianX/3dstools/README.md

 BFLIM converter to and from PNG files.
 This tool is still in development.

-Goal: Apply/remove swizzle when converting images.
+Goal: Apply swizzle when creating BFLIMs.

 ### Usage